Individualized Policy Evaluation and Learning under Clustered Network Interference: Introduction

-We propose an individualized policy evaluation and learning methodology based on a semiparametric structural model (Section~\ref{sec:method}).
+We propose a methodology for the evaluation and learning of individualized policies based on a semiparametric structural model.
 Specifically, we assume that each individual's conditional mean outcome function is additive in the treatment vector of all individuals within the same cluster.
 Importantly, under this additivity assumption, the proposed model uses individual-specific nonparametric functions that place no restriction on the heterogeneity of spillover effects.
 The model, for example, accommodates the possibility that well-connected units within a cluster have a greater influence on other units.
 Indeed, this semiparametric model contains as a special case the standard parametric model based on the anonymous (stratified) interference assumption.

-Next, we introduce a new policy evaluation estimator that exploits the proposed semiparametric model (Section~\ref{sec:empiricalPL}).
-Our estimator, which we call additive inverse-probability weighting (addIPW) estimator, is unbiased and is more efficient than the standard IPW estimator, which makes no assumption about the structure of spillover effects within each cluster \citep{toward_hudgens_2008,liu2016inverse,tchetgen2012causal}.
-Finally, using this addIPW estimator, we find an optimal ITR within a pre-specified policy class.
+Next, we introduce a new policy evaluation estimator that exploits the proposed semiparametric model.
+Our estimator, which we call the additive inverse-probability weighting (\addIPW) estimator, leverages the semiparametric structural assumption of spillover effects without the need to fit an outcome model.
+We show that the \addIPW{} estimator is unbiased and is more efficient than the standard IPW estimator, which makes no assumption about the structure of within-cluster spillover effects \citep{toward_hudgens_2008,liu2016inverse,tchetgen2012causal}.
+Finally, using this \addIPW{} estimator, we find an optimal ITR within a pre-specified policy class.
 Following the previous works \citep{kitagawa2018should,athey2021policy,zhou2023offline}, we show that the empirical policy optimization problem can be formulated as a mixed-integer linear program, which can be solved with off-the-shelf optimization tools.
+Theoretically, we establish a finite-sample regret bound and show that the regret converges at the same optimal rate as the standard i.i.d. policy learning settings.

+We further extend our methodology to observational studies with unknown treatment assignment probabilities.
+We introduce an efficient semiparametric doubly robust policy evaluation estimator under our additivity assumption.
+This \addDR{} estimator is robust to estimation errors, either in the propensity score or outcome models.
+Leveraging results from the semiparametric literature, we establish an asymptotic regret bound that achieves a convergence rate comparable to that in the experimental setting.